-A Chip On Your Shoulder
+A Chip On Your Shoulder: Idiom Meaning and Origin

 Having a chip on your shoulder - angry man.